noobDevelopers/Eagle-AI-GUI/README.md

-  **Step-2:** After Initialization this screen will appear, from the dropdown list choose "Linear Regression" fill in the hyper parameters than
+  **Step-2:** After Initialization this screen will appear, from the dropdown list choose "Linear Regression" fill in the *hyper parameters* than
-    press "START TRAINING".
+    press *START TRAINING*.

     <a>
     <img src="./img/2.png" width="500" height ="200"/>